|Friday, February 21|

 Keywords: skills, career, applied statistics

-With the explosion of information, statistics is becoming more significant in providing solution to problems in every field.
-A successful career in applied statistics requires both technical skills and non-technical skills.
-In order to perform the task, technical skills needed include knowledge on various statistical methodologies and associated assumptions, familiarity with different software and computing systems, programming skills, good understanding of the relevant problems in the field, and ability to sort through data.
-In order to be effective at the job, non-technical skills required include the ability to communicate clearly, problem solving skills, organization and multitasking skills, attention to details, and desire to serve.
-For career advancement into leadership role, people skills are essential.
-Leadership skills include the ability to motivate and discipline, team building skills, coaching and mentoring skills, adaptable and flexible to needs, and vision for a meaningful goal.
-The ultimate job satisfaction and success will only be attainable with passion and commitment for what you do and genuine caring for people you work with.
+With the explosion of information, statistics is becoming more significant in providing solutions to problems in every field.
+A successful career in applied statistics requires both technical and non-technical skills.
+To perform the task, needed technical skills include knowledge of various statistical methodologies and associated assumptions, familiarity with different software and computing systems, programming, good understanding of the relevant problems in the field, and ability to sort through data.
+To be effective at the job, required non-technical skills include the ability to communicate clearly, solve problems, organize, multitask, pay attention to detail, and serve.
+For career advancement, people skills are essential.
+Leadership skills include the ability to motivate and discipline, build teams, coach and mentor, adapt and be flexible, and have a vision for a meaningful goal.
+The ultimate job satisfaction and success will only be attainable with passion and commitment to what you do and genuine caring for people you work with.